privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       BROWSER = 3;
     }

-    // AuctionConfig required by the seller for ad auction.
+    // AuctionConfig required by the seller for an ad auction.
     // The auction config includes contextual signals and other data required
     // for auction.
 This config is passed from client to SellerFrontEnd service
     // in the umbrella request (SelectWinningAdRequest).